fu-sen/strapdown/README.md

 There was a large space above the text.
 This had to be changed, especially as a consideration for the Lux theme.

-The following is considered in Strapdown.js v0.4 (Same as v0.2 and v0.3).
+The following is considered in Strapdown.js v0.4 and v0.5 (To have the same design as v0.2 and v0.3).
 This is necessary because it inherits the style of Google Code Prettify:

 - `<pre><code>`
 - `<code>`